 - Wipe the boat as well as the patch with MEK and allow to dry.
 Sanding is not necessary on PVC boats as the MEK will create a rough surface.
 This is a very important step as the surfaces must be completely cleaned of oils, cleaners and dust as well as slightly roughened by the MEK solvent.

 - Using the brush, apply a thin coat of adhesive to both surfaces and allow to dry roughly 5 to 7 minutes, or until glue is dry/slightly tacky to the touch (use your knuckle as there are less oils than your fingertip).
 Apply a second thin coat to both the patch and the boat and allow to dry for roughly 5 – 7 minutes again, make sure glue is dry/slightly tacky to the touch.

-Once the adhesive is dry to the touch, using a blow dryer to reactitivate the adhesive minimizes the complicating effects of humidity and air temperature.
+- Once the adhesive is tacky to the touch, using a blow dryer to reactivate the adhesive minimizes the complicating effects of humidity and air temperature.
 Warm both surfaces with a hairdryer.
 The surfaces are ready to join when they are warm.
 Join surfaces from the center of the patch out towards the edges so no air is trapped under the patch.
-Curving the patch so the center contacts the surface first and pressing firmly helps insure 100% adhesion stress area directly under the patch.
+Curving the patch so the center contacts the surface first and pressing firmly helps insure 100% adhesion.
 Bond is immediate.

-Use the supplied roller and roll the patch from the center towards the edge.
+- Use the supplied roller and roll the patch from the center towards the edge.
 Roll every centimeter of the patch as this will force air bubbles out as well as solidify the bond.
-Be careful not to allow the roller off the patch as it can mark the boat particularly when the boat has been softened with solvent, adhesive and heat.
+Be careful not to allow the roller off the patch as it can mark the boat, particularly when the boat has been softened with solvent, adhesive and heat.
 Allow 6 hours to dry.
-Low humidity atmosphere is the ideal condition.
+Low humidity (less than 60%) atmosphere is the ideal condition.
 Do not inflate to full pressure for 12 hours.